 Make an Overnight Potato Kugel

 Make your usual potato kugel mixture and dump it straight into the slow cooker, adding a drop more oil than you usually would.
-Cook on high for 1 hour, then turn down heat to low to cook overnight.
+Cook on high for 1 hour, then turn down the heat to low to cook overnight.
 To serve, turn it upside down onto a plate, let it cool a bit, and bring it straight to the table.
-You can read more about this on the original post.
-One-third of a 5-pound bag of potatoes fits into a 1.5 quart slow cooker.
+You can read more about this in the original post.
+One-third of a 5-pound bag of potatoes fits into a 1.5-quart slow cooker.